Key Takeaways:

 For those who struggle with PTSD, panic attacks are not an uncommon side effect of this condition.
 They can happen often and without warning, especially if the person’s symptoms are not being treated.

-Post-traumatic stress disorder (PTSD) is a mental health condition that can develop after someone has experienced a traumatic event, such as war, abuse, natural disaster, or a serious accident.
-This condition can be developed by anyone at any age but is particularly common among veterans and victims of abuse.
+Post-traumatic stress disorder (PTSD) is a mental health condition that can develop after someone has directly experienced trauma, witnessed it, or learned it happened to a family member after a past traumatic event, such as war, abuse, sexual assault, natural disaster, or a serious accident.
+Some people develop PTSD after these experiences, and it can affect anyone at any age, though it is particularly common among veterans and victims of abuse.

-People with PTSD often experience flashbacks, nightmares, and intrusive thoughts about the traumatic event.
-They may also avoid anything that reminds them of the event, as this can make them feel more on edge and easily startled, interfering with their daily lives and relationships.
+People with PTSD often experience flashbacks, nightmares, intrusive thoughts, and distressing memories tied to the traumatic event.
+They may also show avoidance behaviors around reminders of the event, as PTSD symptoms are often triggered by that event or reminders of it and can make them feel more on edge and easily startled.
+PTSD can disrupt everyday activities, education, work, and relationships.

 There are several symptoms someone with PTSD may experience, both physical and emotional.
 Some of the most common symptoms include: